absmach/magistrala-docs/docs/dev-guide.md

 Make sure that you have [Protocol Buffers][protocol-buffers] (version 21.12) compiler (`protoc`) installed.

 [Go Protobuf][golang-protobuf] installation instructions are [here][protobuf-install].
 Go Protobuf uses C bindings, so you will need to install [C++ protobuf][protobuf] as a prerequisite.
-Magistrala uses `Protocol Buffers for Go with Gadgets` to generate faster marshaling and unmarshaling Go code.
+SuperMQ uses `Protocol Buffers for Go with Gadgets` to generate faster marshaling and unmarshaling Go code.
 Protocol Buffers for Go with Gadgets installation instructions can be found [here][google-protobuf].

 A copy of [Go][go-install] (version 1.19.4) and docker template (version 3.7) will also need to be installed on your system.